New research shows power of supply and demand in opioid crisis

 “Our results support the view that policies restricting the supply may be an effective approach to curbing opioid abuse,” says Gentzkow, a senior fellow at the Stanford Institute of Economic Policy Research (SIEPR).

-Their analysis, detailed in a new working paper, shows that individuals moving to areas with overall higher prescription opioid abuse rates immediately begin abusing at higher rates themselves.
+Their analysis, detailed in a new working paper, "What drives prescription opioid abuse?
+Evidence from migration" shows that individuals moving to areas with overall higher prescription opioid abuse rates immediately begin abusing at higher rates themselves.
 Conversely, those moving to lower-abuse areas immediately curb their abuse rates.

 In using an innovative empirical strategy, the researchers tease out how much of the change in abuse rates can be attributed to supply-side factors — the environment, for instance, of “pill mill” pain clinics or lenient prescribing patterns.
 Their calculations find that nearly a third of the behavioral change can be pinned to location-related reasons.